Nice view of a Roman Colosseum. Photo credit Stephanie Severich.

 - I also do not approve projects dealing with World War II or the Holocaust.

 - Choose a project that interests you.
 If you love music, then propose something to do with music.
-If you're a big football fan, then maybe the 1958 championship games is something that you want to work on.
+If you're a big football fan, then maybe the 1958 championship game is something that you want to work on.
 If you love chess, then choose something to do with chess.
-So don't just rule something out an idea without first checking with your instructor.
+So don't just rule something out as an idea without first checking with your instructor.